 A stack trace is a detailed process breakdown for an individual span.
 Stack traces are useful for in-depth debugging.
 They contain very detailed information about the PHP code that was executed, down to a specific PHP file and line of code.

 By default, the APM tool is disabled.
 Since the APM tool requires additional server resources, we recommend only enabling it when you’re actively troubleshooting a performance issue on your WordPress site.

-By default, the APM tool provides monitoring data from the past 60 minutes.
-However, the monitoring time frame is customizable, and you can choose between the options below.
+By default, the APM tool shows monitoring data from the past 60 minutes.
+However, the data time frame is customizable, and you can choose between the options below.

 - 30 minutes